 Like all lentils, Le Puy should be sifted through to remove any small stones that might’ve gotten into the harvest, and rinsed.
 I can count on one hand the number of times I’ve actually found a pebble in my lentils, but I still check every time.
 I like to spread the lentils out on a cookie sheet and quickly sort through them.

-Lentils do not need to be soaked before cooking.
+You do not need soak lentils before cooking.
 Whether you’re simmering them in water or broth to make a salad, or adding them to a soup, Le Puy lentils will take anywhere from 25-45 minutes to cook.
 It depends on how firm you want them to be for the type of dish you’re making.

 For French Lentil Soup, I cook the lentils for 40-45 minutes so that they’ll have very tender, creamy interiors.
 Le Puy lentils will not become mushy when cooked for this long, and will still look like lentils when the soup is served.

 Want to brush up on lentil varieties?
 Check out All the Types of Lentils from Bon Appetit’s Basically.

 What is Escarole and How to Cook with It

 Escarole is a leafy green vegetable in the chicory family.
 With a mildly-bitter flavor that mellows and sweetens further upon cooking, it isn’t as piquant as its cousins, endive and radicchio.
 Escarole is very versatile and can be served raw in a salad; braised, wilted, or stewed; or added to soups.